 To learn some basics about GMOs, read my 2012 article, “GMO Reality Check;” or read the speech I gave before the Tucson March Against Monsanto in May 2013; or watch this GMO-related news clip that ran on KVOA Channel 4 – and check out the Non-GMO Information section on my Resources page.

-If you are looking for places to eat out non-GMO in Tucson, your best bets are the Tucson restaurants that have been educated about how to make non-GMO meals: Harvest, The Tasteful Kitchen, Urban Fresh, Pasco Kitchen & Lounge, and Delectables.
+If you are looking for places to eat out non-GMO in Tucson, your best bets are the Tucson restaurants that have been educated about how to make non-GMO meals — The Tasteful Kitchen, Urban Fresh, Harvest, and Pasco Kitchen & Lounge — along with Food for Ascension Cafe and Renee's Organic Oven.
 Ask to speak to the owner or manager of the restaurant who is typically much more knowledgeable about the subject than most servers.

 For personalized one-on-one nutrition counseling sessions or more intensive coaching programs with me to help you avoid genetically modified foods or to nutritionally address health conditions you have, check out my Nutrition Consultation & Coaching page.